hyperledger/fabric-sdk-node/RELEASING.md

-# Node SDK Release Process Document - Master Branch
+# Node SDK Release Process Document - Main Branch

-Master branch does not expect to publish releases.
+Main branch does not expect to publish releases.
 Review this file in release branches for documentation of how to publish a release for that release branch.

-Using master branch and **latest** release branch of v2.2 as example throughout.
+Using main branch and **latest** release branch of v2.2 as example throughout.

 ## Check Version and Tag for Snapshot Builds